IBM/SalesEnablement-test-repo/docs/Part 7/02 CLIs.md

-In this exercise, explore several of the PowerVS CLIs.
+In this exercise, explore several of the IBM Power Virtual Server (PowerVS) command line interfaces (CLIs).

 It is important to remember this is a shared environment and only limited administrative permissions are provided.
-The CLIs being executed here are commands that only require "read" access to the environment.
-CLIs also exist to create and modify PowerVS resources, but in this shared environment users do not have sufficient permissions to execute those commands.
-Attempting to do so will result in an error.

 For this exercise, the IBM Cloud Shell will be used.
 IBM Cloud Shell gives users complete control of their cloud resources, applications and infrastructure, from any web browser.
 IBM Cloud Shell provides pre-authenticated access to the latest tools and programming languages for cloud-based development, deployment and management of services and applications — all in a secure shell.
 IBM Cloud Shell is instantly accessible from the IBM Cloud portal.
 The IBM command line interface (CLI) along with all the IBM Cloud CLI plugins are pre-installed in IBM Cloud Shell, including the PowerVS CLIs.